FAITH AND WORKS

 We cannot live in such a manner that God owes us eternal life.
 The Jew was seeking to earn eternal life by keeping the Law, thus putting God in his debt.
 Paul say we are not to do this.

 And here is the main issue: If we do not behave in a manner worthy of the Kingdom of God, we can lose our position in Christ, our eternal life.
-Perhaps the greatest of the present Christian misunderstandings is that once we have received Christ and been born again we cannot lose our salvation and righteousness.
-There are any number of verses in the New Testament that tell us we are saved by enduring to the end, that is, salvation is not something that takes place only in our past, but is present and future.
+Perhaps the greatest of today’s Christian errors is that once we have received Christ and been born again, we cannot lose our salvation and righteousness.
+There are a number of verses in the New Testament that tell us we are saved by enduring to the end, that is, salvation is not something that takes place only in our past, but is present and future.

-Eternity will reveal how many Christians have lost their place in Christ because they were assured that once they had eternal life they could not lose it.
+Eternity will reveal how many Christians have lost their places in Christ because they were assured that once they had eternal life, they could not lose it.
 This is the voice of Satan saying, in spite of several passages to the contrary, “You shall not surely die.”

 David says the same thing when he speaks of the blessedness of the man to whom God credits righteousness apart from works: “Blessed are they whose transgressions are forgiven, whose sins are covered.
 Blessed is the man whose sin the Lord will never count against him.”
 (Romans 4:6-8)

 It is obvious, from the life of David, a truly righteous man, that Paul is not attempting to prove David was not righteous but trusted in imputed righteousness.
-No, Paul was seeking to move the Jew from trust in the Torah to trust in Jesus Christ for righteousness.
-He was not telling the Jew it no longer is necessary he live righteously and attempting to prove this from the life of David—the man after God’s heart!
+Rather, Paul was seeking to move the Jew from trust in the Torah to trust in Jesus Christ for righteousness.
+He was not telling the Jew it is no longer necessary that he live righteously and attempting to prove this from the life of David — the man after God’s heart!

 David indeed did say the man is blessed whose sin is not counted against him by the Lord.
 David was referring, I believe, to the fact that although he had sinned, God had forgiven him on the basis of his heartfelt sorrow and repentance.
 David was blessed because God did not hold his sin against him.
 But to use this to prove that David did not live righteously but counted on God to remain blind to his sins is certainly not a sound approach to the Scriptures.